ArvinZaker/resume_current/Resume.md

 \vspace{0.5em}

-**Patient Care Coordinator & Receptionist** \hfill Sep 2022 - Present \linebreak _Chadha Medical Clinic \hfill Ottawa, ON_
+**Patient Care Coordinator & Receptionist** \hfill Sep 2022 - June 2023 \linebreak
+_Chadha Medical Clinic \hfill Ottawa, ON_

 \vspace{-0.5em}

 + Assisted with appointment scheduling, referrals, and testing coordination to 30+ patients weekly
 + Collaborated with the medical team and to address patients' unique needs and backgrounds.
-+ Ensuring timely follow-ups and patient satisfaction in a fast-paced environment,
++ Ensuring timely follow-ups and patient satisfaction in a fast-paced environment

 \vspace{0.5em}